lasersharkkiller/security_stuff/SentinelOne Hunting/Persistence/readme.md

 OR (((SrcProcCmdScript Contains "COR_" AND SrcProcCmdScript Contains "\Environment")  OR RegistryKeyPath Contains "COR_PROFILER_PATH" OR SrcProcCmdScript Contains "$env:COR_") AND NOT srcProcCmdLine Contains Anycase "stackify")
 OR (SrcProcCmdLine ContainsCIS "UserInitMprLogonScript" OR (RegistryKeyPath ContainsCIS "UserInitMprLogonScript" AND EventType = "Registry Value Create"))
 OR ((TgtProcName = "netsh.exe" AND TgtProcCmdLine ContainsCIS "add helper") OR (RegistryPath ContainsCIS "SOFTWARE\Microsoft\NetSh" AND EventType = "Registry Value Create"))
+OR ((FileFullName = "C:\program.exe" AND EventType In ("File Creation","File Modification")) OR TgtProcImagePath = "C:\program.exe")
+OR ((SrcProcCmdScript ContainsCIS "Add-Content $profile -Value" AND SrcProcCmdScript ContainsCIS "Start-Process") OR (TgtProcCmdLine ContainsCIS "Add-Content $profile" AND TgtProcCmdLine In Contains Anycase ("Start-Process","& ","cmd.exe /c")))
 ```